 I can be aware and accept things that are less than positive while giving myself self-compassion.

-I want to choose to see things positively, and this is where self-compassion continues to becomes a pivotal healing path for me.
+It’s important to choose to see things positively, and this is where self-compassion continues to becomes a pivotal healing path for me.
 I can choose to love myself during difficult times, using self-compassion breaks.

 - May I be kind to myself in this moment.

 - May I be safe; may I be strong.

 - May I accept myself, just as I am in this moment.

 - May I give myself any compassion I need.

 Kristen Neff has 8 self-compassion exercises on her website, including this one in this blog post: www.self-compassion.org

 This form of self-care can be practiced throughout the day, at work and at home, with family and just by myself.

 10 Compassion affirmations: